eladnava/wifidev-android/README.md

 An Android application that lets you easily debug and test your Android apps wirelessly, using `adb connect`.

-WifiDev automatically sets your phone's `adbd` port to 5555, instead of having to manually connect your phone to your computer via cable to set up the connection.
+It automatically sets your phone's `adbd` port to 5555, instead of having to manually connect your phone to your computer via cable to set up the connection.
 All that's left is to issue the `adb connect` command from your computer!

 ## Demo